reilabs/lampe/docs/CONTRIBUTING.md

 - `clean.sh`: This script is run _before_ the extraction process, and allows for running pre-extraction cleanup items.
-- `user_actions.sh`: This script is run after extraction but before the Lean code is compiled, and exists to simulate user actions on the extracted project.
+- `user_actions.xsh`: This script is run after extraction but before the Lean code is compiled, and exists to simulate user actions on the extracted project.

 An example of both can be found in the [MerkleFromScratch](../testing/MerkleFromScratch) example.